AdrianaVega97/ml-project/README.md

 We wish to solve two separate but related problems.
 First, we will build a music genre classifier that classifies a track based on its audio features.
 Next, we aim to build a recommendation system that would recommend songs to complete a playlist (given a list of songs already in the playlist, we predict the rest).
 The ground truth labels for both are provided by Spotify's Million Playlist Dataset and API.

 ## Methods

 ### Dataset

 We will use <a href="https://www.aicrowd.com/challenges/spotify-million-playlist-dataset-challenge" title="MPD">The Million Playlist Dataset (MPD)</a>, a dataset of 1 million playlists from Spotify.
 In this dataset, each playlist contains a list of song IDs and general information about the song.
 Using Spotify's [API](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-several-audio-features), we will retrieve precomputed audio features such as `liveness`, `loudness`, `energy`, etc., for supervised and unsupervised learning tasks.
 In addition, we will use Spotify's API to retrieve raw audio samples of a subset of songs.
-#### Midterm Update

-##### Data Collection
+#### Data Collection

 We downloaded the Million Playlist Dataset.
 We had to do some data pre processing because the dataset is very large and there were some information that we demmed not useful.
 Like the creation date of the playlist and the number of songs per playlist.
 We figured they would be redundant.
 We stored them as JSON files in our colab environment so everyone could have access to them.
 We kept only the tracklist for each playlist.

 We used Spotify's API to recover the audiofeatures for each track.
 Spotify limits the number of requests one can make per day, since our dataset contains over 2 million tracks, this took some time to gather, even with multiple developper accounts.
 We also acquiered artist information, like the different genres one artist is assigned to.
 However, we could not use this yet because we are interested in the genre for a particular track.
 We know that there is the [tagtraum genre annotations for the Million Song Dataset](https://www.tagtraum.com/msd_genre_datasets.html) which contains manual annotations for the genre of a particular track.
 This is a work in progress, it could be very helpful four our clustering task.

-### Unsupervised Learning
+### Unsupervised Learning Part 1 - Dataset & feature exploration

-Genre classification: We aim to perform K-Means clustering on the selected audio features of songs.
-Given a set of songs and their corresponding genre label (with k genres total), we will cluster them into k clusters based on audio features in the Euclidean space.
-We will simply compare the distance between the audio features of new songs and the learned cluster centers to make genre predictions.
+We have performed K-Means and PCA on some features of the dataset to better understand how they might be used to achieve our tasks of playlist completion and music genre prediction.

-#### Final Update
+#### Miscellaneous analytics

-##### Data Exploration
 One of the first analysis to perform on a machine learning project is to explore the dataset.
 Make sure the dataset is clean.
 That all values are in the expected formats, decide how to handle missing values and more.

-When it comes from the features dataset recovered from the Spotify API, the dataset is very clean with no missing values.
+When it comes from the feature dataset recovered from the Spotify API, the dataset is very clean with no missing values.
 The table below is a brief description of each feature according to the Spotify documentation.

 | Feature          | Type    |  Description                                                                                           |
 | ---------------- | ------- | ------------------------------------------------------------------------------------------------------ |